popdemtech/smartsite/walkthrough.md

 ---

+## Database in the Deployed Environment
+Each environment -- development, test, production, etc -- will likely use a different PostgreSQL database server.
+This means the Node.js application will need to be configured with a database URL and user credentials at a per environment specification.
+Sequelize's `config` file provides the location to specify these differences.

+The platform we will be using to host the PostgreSQL server is Heroku Postgres, an add-on provided by Heroku.
+There is a free tier with paid plans available to increase data capacity and concurrency as the application storage and/or traffic grows.
+Heroku Postgres configures the server URL and user credentials, and provides these values via environment variables.

+This constraint of using environment variables in production is actually an enforcement of a security best practice -- Do not hard code credentials into the application!
+We will take this time to convert the development environment's credentials to environment variables as well.

+---

 ## Saving Data

 End-users of an application are more engaged if the web application is dynamic.
 As seen in the Invoice Creator project, this can be accomplished with front-end JavaScript alone.
 An improvement on the level of engagement the web app can provide is if data state can be saved and retrieved across user sessions.